 In Sengoku Basara, it was originally the guys who were the majority on the chest/midriff-baring front, aside from Kasuga who sports Absolute Cleavage all the way down past her navel.
-She was recently joined by Magoichi, who adds this to herlistof assets.
+She was later joined by Magoichi, who adds this to herlistof assets.

 Solatorobo also provides a male example in Calua, who wears armor over his chest, legs, and tail, but forgets to cover his belly.
 Then there's the Queen of the Race photo, in which Chocolat drags a reluctant Elh into dressing like a cheerleader, much to Red's amusement.